k10sj02/bank-fraud-detection/README.md

 | `generate_labels.py` | Builds realistic compliance labels | Once, after reshape |
 | `prepare.py` | Trains models, writes `artifacts/` | Once, or when retraining |
 | `app.py` | Streamlit compliance dashboard | Any time |

 ---

+## Why This Matters — The Market Gap

+Nonprofits and charities are significant targets for financial crime.
+The UK's Charity Commission and HMRC both impose Anti-Money Laundering (AML) obligations on charitable organisations, and the FATF (Financial Action Task Force) explicitly identifies the nonprofit sector as vulnerable to terrorist financing and sanctions evasion.
+Despite this, the compliance tooling available to most nonprofits ranges from inadequate to nonexistent.

+**What exists today:**

+- **Generic payment fraud tools** (Stripe Radar, PayPal fraud detection) — handle card-level fraud well but have no nonprofit-specific logic.
+They don't understand donation context: Gift Aid, recurring giving, campaign clustering, anonymous donations, or the difference between a £50,000 major gift and a £50,000 structured payment.
+- **Enterprise AML platforms** (ComplyAdvantage, Hawk AI, Unit21) — built for banks and fintechs, priced accordingly.
+A mid-sized charity cannot justify £50,000+/year for transaction monitoring software.
+- **Manual processes** — the reality for most small and mid-sized nonprofits.
+A spreadsheet, an occasional OFAC PDF check, and a compliance officer who also does three other jobs.

+**The gap:**

+No purpose-built, accessible compliance tool exists for the nonprofit sector that combines donation behavioural analysis, sanctions screening, banking partner signals, and explainable risk scoring in a single platform.
+The specific threat vectors that matter for charities — layering via refund requests, pass-through accounts posing as major donors, coordinated structuring across campaigns, Gift Aid abuse — are invisible to generic fraud tools.

+**Why it's growing:**

+Regulatory pressure on nonprofits is increasing.
+The UK's Economic Crime and Corporate Transparency Act (2023), updated Charity Commission AML guidance, and post-2022 sanctions enforcement around Russia and Belarus have all raised the bar for what "adequate" compliance looks like.
+Smaller organisations that previously flew under the radar are now expected to demonstrate proportionate controls — and most have nothing to show.

+DonorGuard is a proof-of-concept for what purpose-built nonprofit compliance tooling could look like: sector-aware, explainable, and accessible without an enterprise contract.

+---